 Why a Pentax?
 First off I did not want to spend a ton of money on my camera and lenses just to get a decent picture.
 The Pentax K-70 with the DA 18-135mm f/3.5-5.6 ED AL DC WR lens are both weather resistant, 24MP - APS-C CMOS Sensor, No Anti-aliasing (AA) filter so images are so much sharper, in body Sensor-shift Image Stabilization, every k mount lens ever made will work on this camera, 3" Fully Articulated Screen, Built in Wireless and more for under $800.
 The 18-135mm wr lens takes excellent photos for all around use and I don't have to worry about a little rain.
 I also have the Pentax 35mm DA L f/2.4 AL Lens, inexpensive, yet it takes amazingly sharp images.
 So for under a grand I have a camera system that has features that would cost me twice that from any other manufacturer.
 Check out this comparison here.
 The camera offers 12 Custom Image Profiles in camera and RAW processing software for processing into any of those 12 image profiles in post.
-Look at a full explanation and samples on their website here.
-The Nikon D3300 only offers 6 image profiles.
+Look at a full explanation and samples on the Ricoh website here.
+The Nikon D3300 only offers 6 image profiles is not weatherproof, etc.

 I started looking beyond my D3300 after many frustrating attempts to get a good, sharp image of graphics and text for the antique paper I sell on ebay.
 Ebay restricts the image size to not more than 7 mp.
 I was using my Nikon D3300 with AF-S DX NIKKOR 35mm f/1.8G Lens in order to get the sharpest images possible.
-I tried different lighting, tripod, adjusting the in camera settings to get sharp, detailed images without success.
+I tried different lighting, tripod, adjusting the in camera settings to get sharp, contrasty images without success.
 Yes, I could shoot RAW and post process every image to improve it before using it on ebay, but I could not afford the extra time that would take.
 I need decent pictures right out of the camera.

 I purchased my K-70 strictly for personal use, but after testing it to shoot items for ebay I found it was far superior using the Pentax 35mm DA L f/2.4 AL Lens for text and graphics.
 I was so impressed with the results and how easy it was to get a great image every time that I purchased a dedicated camera for my ebay sales, the Pentax K-50.
 Also, the K-50 has two Custom User Modes where I can save my Manual settings.
 U1 for 3D product lighting setup on one side of the room & U2 for flat items on the other side of the room.
 It could not get any better and simpler than that.